 What Is a Dead Cat Bounce?

-The meaning of “dead cat bounce” comes from a bleak saying among traders that even a dead cat will bounce if it’s dropped from a high enough height.
+The phrase “dead cat bounce” comes from a saying among traders that even a dead cat will bounce if it’s dropped from a height that’s high enough.

-If you’re learning how to invest in stocks, bear in mind that a dead cat bounce is not used to describe the ups and downs of a typical trading day — it refers to a longer-term drop, rebound, and continued drop.
+If you’re learning how to invest in stocks or invest online, bear in mind that a dead cat bounce is not used to describe the ups and downs of a typical trading day — it refers to a longer-term drop, rebound, and continued drop.
 The term wouldn’t apply to a security that’s continuing to grow in value.
-The revival must be brief, before the price continues to fall.
+The spike must be brief, before the price continues to fall.

 It’s also important to point out that this financial phenomenon can pertain to individual securities such as stocks or bonds, to stock trading as a whole, or to a market.

-Even for experienced traders or short-term investors using sophisticated technical analysis, it can be difficult.
+Even for experienced traders or short-term investors using sophisticated technical analysis, it can be difficult to identify a dead cat bounce.
 Sometimes a rally is actually a rally; sometimes a drop indicates a bottom.

 Example of a Dead Cat Bounce